hwayne/tlacli/design-notes.md

 There's no need to remove constants or model values: extra model values do not affect the spec, and all constants must be defined anyway.

+(20-2-9 One case where you'd want `--no-properties` is if you have state constraints or are using simulation mode.
+In that case you shouldn't be able to use a template if it has a liveness check.
+But maybe you should be making a template without one and adding the prop, instead of making a template with one and removing it.)

 ## Parsing Output

 Right now we're just dumping the output.
 I'd like to be able to preprocess error traces, so instead of false assertions raising an exception they just print that the assert failed.
 That would confuse beginners a lot less.